-Our net loss attributable to redeemable noncontrolling interests was \$46.9 million, a decrease of \$144.9 million compared to the first quarter of 2020.
-The decrease was primarily driven by losses in DaVinci and Vermeer as a result of Winter Storm Uri, as well as investment losses, and a decrease in Medici net income.
+Our net income attributable to redeemable noncontrolling interests was \$66.7 million, a decrease of \$150.1 million compared to the six months ended June 30, 2020.
+The decrease was primarily driven by losses in DaVinci and Vermeer as a result of Winter Storm Uri, as well as investment losses, and a decrease in Medici net income due to foreign exchange losses that were primarily attributable to noncontrolling interests during the six months ended June 30, 2021 as compared to the six months ended June 30, 2020.